 For example, they set too high demands on new staff or give good employees too little space to be proactive and creative at work.
 These make lower-level employees lack trust or remain obedient but do not feel comfortable bringing out their full potential.

-Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership and how to apply them in managing employees or teams.
+Therefore, if you want to make the most of human resources or build high-performing teams (talent, intelligence, enthusiasm, etc.), leaders need to have a deep understanding of different types of leadership, refer to various leadership style examples, and learn how to apply them in managing employees or teams.

 Benefits of Knowing what type of leadership are suited?
 In addition, knowing what kind of leaders you fit into has the following benefits:

 - Strengthen the necessary leadership skills